unistate-io/mobit-sdk/docs/mobit-sdk.createburnxudttransactionparams.md

 </td><td>

-string
+CKBComponents.Script

 </td><td>

-The xUDT type script args, which is the unique identifier for the xUDT token type.
+The xUDT type script, which is the unique identifier for the xUDT token type.

 </td></tr>